 12. Tatte Bakery & Café

-Tatte Bakery and Café is a local restaurant chain that’s super popular in Boston—making it a must-visit during your trip to the city!
-Tatte serves coffee, pastries, sandwiches, salads, and other treats on weekdays, and they also serve a weekend brunch.
+Tatte Bakery and Café is a local restaurant chain that’s super popular in Boston, making it a must-visit for breakfast and coffee during your trip to the city!
+Tatte serves craft coffee, delicious pastries, and sandwiches, salads, and other treats on weekdays.
+However, they also serve a lovely weekend brunch!

-I ordered an iced latte, almond croissant, and tartine (a slice of toasted sourdough with toppings—mine had ricotta cheese, roasted peaches, cashews, fresh herbs, and honey on top), and everything was delicious.
-Plus, the minimalistic décor was charming, and the entire restaurant was very “Instagrammable,” as they say!
+I ordered an iced latte, an almond croissant, and a tartine (a slice of toasted sourdough with toppings—mine had ricotta cheese, roasted peaches, cashews, fresh herbs, and honey on top… yum).
+Everything was delicious!
+Plus, the minimalistic design of the restaurant was charming, and the entire space was super photo-worthy.

 13. Cheers Bar